Turning the page? Republicans acknowledge Biden’s victory

-WASHINGTON (AP) — More than a month after the election, top Republicans finally acknowledged Joe Biden as the next U.S. president on Tuesday, a collapse in GOP resistance to the millions of voters who decisively chose the Democrat.
+WASHINGTON (AP) — More than a month after the election, top Republicans finally acknowledged Joe Biden as the next U.S. president, a collapse in GOP resistance to the millions of voters who decisively chose the Democrat.
 Foreign leaders joined the parade, too, including Russia’s Vladimir Putin.

 Secretary of State Mike Pompeo, meanwhile, was to meet with his likely successor in the new administration, Antony Blinken.
 And GOP Sen. Lindsey Graham of South Carolina, one of President Donald Trump’s closest allies, said he’d spoken with some of Biden’s Cabinet picks.